unlock-protocol/docs/docs/Tools/Paywall/configuring-checkout.md

 * `network`: _recommended integer_.
 See below.
 * `name`: _optional string_. name of the lock to display.
 * `recurringPayments`: optional number.
 The number of time a membership should be renewed automatically.
 This only applies to ERC20 locks.
-[Read more about recurring memberships](../recurring-memberships.md).\`
 * `metadataInputs`: _optional array_, a set of input fields [as explained there](collecting-metadata.md).
 * ``